labelcarrote/BattlePHP/src/battle/core/readme.md

 BattlePHP - Core
 ================

-The Router class is instanciated and called in index.php, check the request/query (after its .htaccess processing), creates the corresponding Controller and call its wanted method.
+The Router class is instanciated and called in index.php, checks the request/query (after its .htaccess processing), creates the corresponding Controller and call its wanted method.

 example :